mgingras/The-old-mgingras.ca/_posts/2011-05-15-SafetyMap.md

 categories: coding
 ---

-#####A floorplan app that allows you to visualize your layout and where the nearest safety exit would be.
+#####*Safety map simulation software that displays quickest rout to nearest exit for an area*

 <p><strong>Built using:</strong>&nbsp;&nbsp;<span title="Java" class="pict-prog-java icon-2x"> </span>Java</p>

-An application that I build that lets you create a simple floorplan and define exits, and then will recursively track the nearest exit.
+An application that I build that lets you create a simple floor plan and define exits, and then will recursively track the nearest exit.

 <!-- abridge -->

 This app has the following capabilities: